 Description: Enter additional text that clarifies the purpose of this setting.

 Display Name: Enter the name that will appear on the user portal where device users upload their certificates.
-This name also appears in [email protected] if [email protected] prompts the device user for a certificate’s private key password.
+This name also appears in Ivanti Mobile@Work if the app prompts the device user for a certificate’s private key password.